Start a New Farm

 Starting a new business is an exciting and challenging undertaking and it is important that you familiarize yourself with the basic requirements for starting a business in Calvert County.
 The Department of Economic Development (DED) can help you navigate the zoning and permit process, find relevant courses and direct you to agricultural agencies that can assist you.
 No matter what you need, DED is available to assist you.
-Please contact DED on 410-535-4583 or email us.
+Please contact DED at 410-535-4583 or email us.

 Small Business Development Center

 The Maryland Small Business Development Center (SBDC) is a program of the University of Maryland Center for Applied Policy Studies, the United States Small Business Administration (SBA) and the Maryland Department of Commerce, Southern Maryland SBDC, the College of Southern Maryland and the Calvert County Board of County Commissioners.